Guiding Principles for Growth Boundaries

 - Create boundaries that reflect equitable access to services and programs.

 - Maximize walkability.

 - Enable cost-effective transportation standards.

-- Minimize disruptions by aligning new All attendance area schools have a geographic boundary which defines who is with current attendance areas when feasible.
+- Minimize disruptions by aligning new boundaries with current attendance areas when feasible.

 - Be mindful of fiscal impact (costs and savings).